Find out WHAT stops your shoppers from buying

 Email Marketing

-The big secret to Black Friday emails: knowing your customers.
-Here’s how 30 brands did that and cracked some killer, creative emails.
+The big secret to Black Friday email marketing - knowing your customers.
+Here’s how 35 brands cracked the code to some killer, creative emails.

-With a number as big as that, there is no doubt that Black Friday is one hell of a day.
-In fact, Black Friday is the busiest shopping day of the year, and it's also the biggest opportunity for email marketing.
+With a number as big as that, there is no doubt that Black Friday campaign is one hell of a day.

-Sending an awesome Black Friday email this year can be as simple as grabbing something that you like or an image that inspires your customers to prepare for the holidays, and using that well.
+Creating an awesome Black Friday email marketing strategy this year can be as simple as grabbing something that you like or an image that inspires your customers to prepare for the holidays, and using that well.

 1. Lou & Grey - Keep Things Ticking

-The moment you see this holiday marketing email from Lou & Grey, you’re hooked into the ticking clock.
+The moment you see this Black Friday marketing email from Lou & Grey, you’re hooked into the ticking clock.

 People, by nature, like being a part of things and do not want to miss out—a ticking clock plays on that by creating a sense of urgency.